ickybodclay/adventurebot/README.md

 `!!abremove NUMBER` - remove prompt (only valid during prompt round, must be valid integer)

+`!!abredo` - regenerate the last response (only valid during generate round)

 ## Endpoints

 Hular Hoops Bot provides optional endpoint to hook into for setting up stream labels or whatever!